-The important parts of the Synchronous Machine are given below.
+The important parts of the Synchronous Machine are given below:

 The stationary part of the machine is called Stator.
-It includes various parts like stator frame, stator core, stator windings and cooling arrangement.
+It includes various parts like stator frame, stator core, stator windings, and cooling arrangement.
 They are explained below in detail.

 It is the outer body of the machine made of cast iron, and it protects the inner parts of the machine.

 The stator core is made of silicon steel material.
-It is made from a number of stamps which are insulated from each other.
+It is made from a number of stamps that are insulated from each other.
 Its function is to provide an easy path for the magnetic lines of force and accommodate the stator winding.